Asymptotics of the Kantorovich Potential for the Optimal Transport with Coulomb Cost: Dissociation at infinity

-By continuity of $c$ away from the diagonals, this entails that \eqref{def_cCM} actually holds on the closure of $\Gamma_0$, and hence on the entire support $\Gamma$ of $\Pro$.
-Furthermore, in the formulation of \pcref{SCE}, one can substitute to the Riesz potential $|\r|^{-s}$ its truncated version, \emph{i.e.} $\min \{ |\r|^{-s}, \eta^{-s}\}$.
+By continuity of $c$ away from the diagonals, this implies that \eqref{def_cCM} actually holds on the entire support $\Gamma$ of $\Pro$.
+Furthermore, in the formulation of the problem \eqref{SCE}, one can substitute to the Riesz potential $|\r|^{-s}$ its truncated version, \emph{i.e.} $\min \{ |\r|^{-s}, \eta^{-s}\}$.
 In what follows, we will write so that the truncated Riesz potential reads $|\r|_\eta^{-s}$.

 \begin{proof}[Proof of \Cref{main_thm}] We start with the two-marginal case $N=2$ as an illustration of the general argument.
-Let $\Pro$ be a minimizer of \pcref{SCE} with support $\Gamma$.
-We proceed \emph{reductio ad absurdum} by assuming that, for all radius $R > 0$, we have
+Let $\Pro$ be a minimiser of \eqref{SCE} with support $\Gamma$.
+We proceed \emph{reductio ad absurdum} by assuming that, for all radii $R > 0$, we have

 By definition of the support $\Gamma$ of $\Pro$, we have

 Therefore, there must exist a sequence $(\r_1^\k, \r_2^\k) \in \Gamma$ such that $\r_i^\k \to \infty$ as $k \to \infty$ ($i = 1,2$).
 Given any $(\r_1, \r_2) \in \Gamma$, and appealing to the $c$-cyclical monotonicity, we have